Epicalable/ComDash/README.md

 Here at Epicalable we are committed in keeping ComDash up-to-date and up-to-speed with the growing tech solutions and algorithms.
 Hence this new commit includes:
 ```
 Update Highlights:-
-1. Added a '(C)Epicalable 2023' at the bottom of the page.
+1. Added a Task-list to keep track of what tasks do the user have remaining (Still under improvement testing).
-2. Made the border-radius from 30px to 70px.
-3. Updated README.md
+2. New refreshed logo
+4. Resizing and bug fixes.
+4. Update readme.md

 Code Checks Manifest:-
 All Checks Status: ✅